-You Can Vote on Whose Face Goes on This Famous Mural Next
+You Can Vote On Whose Face Goes On This Famous Mural Next

 Ben's Chili Bowl, a D.C. restaurant famous for its half-smokes, celebrity drop-ins, and ties to the Civil Rights Movement, is preparing for some redecorating of its own.
 This week, the restaurant painted over the giant mural of Bill Cosby, Donnie Simpson, Chuck Brown, and President Barack Obama that has lived on its outside walls since 2012.